 Popular activities in Abbotsford include "flightseeing", skydiving, horseback riding, visiting the trout hatcheries, BMXing, and golf.

-Students can easily access the campus via the public transit system.
+Students can easily access the campus via public transit.

 Those looking for activities in the scenic countryside will find much to see and do in Abbotsford.
 The Circle Farm tour is one of the best ways to see a large selection of farms in Abbotsford that sell farm fresh produce and products.